alimogh/SmoothClicker/app/dev/misc/wiki.md

 * standalone mode with an empty activity loading points and config files before finishing and starting the click process
 * standalone mode which can use these points and config files and a picture file which will trigger the click process if the device's screen matches this picture
 * options which can force the screen to be on, keep it on, unlock it thanks to a dedicated Shell script to execute
-* supported languages: english, french, klingon, spanish, portuguese, german, russian, korean, romanian, polish, finnish, italian and catalan
+* supported languages: english, french, russian, italian

 ***